Bath Chiropractic - FAQs

 This will depend on:

 After your first examination and diagnosis, how long any further visits last will depend on your condition and the treatment you need.
-The chiropractor will review your progress regularly and you will be asked to give your consent to any changes to your treatment plan.
-They will discuss carrying out further investigations or referring you to your GP if your condition does not improve.
+Our chiropractor will review your progress regularly and you will be asked to give your consent to any changes to your treatment plan.
+We will discuss carrying out further investigations or referring you to your GP if your condition does not improve.

 Do I need to tell my GP?